Feyzarkt/HMSKitsDemoProject/README.md

+# HMSKitsDemoProject
-# A current Android project that includes the use of HMS Location and Map Kit.
+A current Android project that includes the use of HMS Location and Map Kit.